peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 --- abstract

-The Automatic Certificate Management Environment (ACME) is the standard [RFC8555] that allows obtaining certificates for websites (HTTPS [RFC2818]) by verifing the "fully-qualified" domain names [RFC3696] and the web servers that publishes contents within them.
+The Automatic Certificate Management Environment (ACME) is the standard [RFC8555] that allows obtaining certificates for websites (HTTPS [RFC2818]) by verifing the "fully-qualified" domain names [RFC3696] and the web servers within these.

-OpenID Connect Federation 1.0 [OIDC-FED] is a general purpose trust evaluation mechanism that allow to attests the public keys and several administrative and protocol specific information related to a specific entity belongin to an organization, with the involvement of a trusted third party and the signed material published in their web services.
+OpenID Connect Federation 1.0 [OIDC-FED] is the standard that allows building multilateral federations through a trust evaluation mechanism attesting the possession of public keys, signature capabilities, protocol specific metadata and several administrative and tecnical information in the form of trust marks, related to a specific entity belonging to an organization.

-This document defines how an ACME server can issue X.509 certificates to organizations at a large scale thanks to the OpenID Connect Federation 1.0 trust evaluation mechanism, where domains, web service and cryptographic materials are attested under the sole control of a trusted entity.
+This document defines how the X.509 certificates can be issued by a trust anchor and its intermediates through the ACME protocol to all the organizations that are part of a federation built on top of OpenID Connect Federation 1.0.

 --- middle

 # Introduction

-ACME in conjuction with OpenID Connect Federation 1.0 is able to issue X.509 certificates to one or more than a single organization without having pre-established any direct relationship of trust or stipulation of a contract between the parties.
-OpenID Connect Federation 1.0 enables trust building in multilateral federated contexts, where all participants adhere to the same regulation or trust framework.
-The OpenID Connect Federation 1.0 trust evaluation mechanisms guarranties that an organization is part of the common regulation, established by the federation.
+ACME in conjuction with OpenID Connect Federation 1.0 is able to issue X.509 certificates to one or more than a single organization without having pre-established any direct relationship or the stipulation of a contract between the parties.
+In a federation all the participants adhere to the same regulation or trust framework, OpenID Connect Federation 1.0 allows each participant to recognize the other participant using a trust evaluation mechanisms, using RESTful services and cryptographic materials.

-This specification integrates ACME with OpenID Connect Federation 1.0, allowing the issuance of X.509 using an authorization pattern that identifies the requesting organization and attests to it the reliability and the right to request a certificate, since:
+This specification integrates ACME with OpenID Connect Federation 1.0, allowing the issuance of X.509 using an authorization pattern that identifies the requesting organization and attesting to it the reliability and the right to request a certificate, since:

 - It does not require the involvement of other resources than the `newOrder`, since the authentication and authorization of the requestor is asserted with OpenID Federation 1.0.
+- Instead of the `/.well-known/acme-challenge/{token}` endpoint it defines how to use and validate the basic OpenID Connect Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (.well-known/openid-federation).
+- It removes any requirement for authentication and provisioning of tokens, since the authorization mechanisms is built on top of the trust evaluation meachanisms in use with OpenID Connect Federation 1.0.
 - It extends the ACME `newOrder` resource, defining the payload identifier type `openid-federation`
-- It defines how the OpenID Federation Entity Statements are used for the publication of the X.509 certificates issued with ACME.
+- It defines how the OpenID Federation Entity Statements are used for the publication of the X.509 certificates automatically issued with ACME.

 # Conventions and Definitions